-Unless a taxable entity qualifies and chooses to file using the EZ computation, the tax base is the taxable entity's margin and is computed in one of the following ways:
+Unless a taxable entity qualifies and chooses to file using the EZ computation or No Tax Due Report, the tax base is the taxable entity's margin and is computed in one of the following ways:

 - Total Revenue times 70%

 - Total Revenue minus Cost of Goods Sold (COGS)

 - Total Revenue minus Compensation

-- Total Revenue minus \$1 million
+- Total Revenue minus \$1 million.

-Note: Not all entities will qualify to use COGS to compute margin.
+- Note: Not all entities will qualify to use COGS to compute margin.
 See instructions for Item 11.
 Cost of goods sold (COGS) on page 16 for more information.